-Investing has been at the heart of EValue since its inception, and we boast a long pedigree of investment solutions that have delivered outstanding performance through booms and busts.
+Investing has been at the heart of EV since its inception, and we boast a long pedigree of investment solutions that have delivered outstanding performance through booms and busts.

 Throughout it all, a recurring question has been what we mean by long term investing with numerous follow-ups about how we account for it, and what we can do to help in concrete, practical terms.

 In this two-part blog series, we gather our answers and some of our thinking.
 We also point out what is missing in the industry in general and in the propositions of our competitors in particular.

 Do we need to account for investment term?